jeffjl74/ACT_TriggerTree/README.md

 Version 1.2 Changes:
 * Added the __current__ checkbox by the trigger __Find__ box to limit the find to the currently selected category.
 * Added color code parsing of log lines in the [Show Encounters](#show-encounters) list.
-* Added the _Show Time Differences_ context menu for [Show Encounters](#show-encounters) log lines.
+* Added the [Show Time Differences](#show-time-differences) context menu for [Show Encounters](#show-encounters) log lines.
-* Added starting an associated spell timer to the _Test with Regular Expression_ context menu for [Show Encounters](#show-encounters) log lines.
+* Now starts an associated spell timer from the _Test with Regular Expression_ context menu for [Show Encounters](#show-encounters) log lines.
 * Added indicators for fields that prevent saving to an [EQII Macro](#share-via-eqii-macros).
 * Added writing multiple EQII macro files if there are more than 16 items.
-* Added saving category spell timers to the macro when the Category _Raidsay Share Macro_ and _Groupsay Share Macro_ context menu is used.
+* Added category spell timers to the macro when the Category _Raidsay Share Macro_ and _Groupsay Share Macro_ context menu is used.
-* Added left-click and right-click options to the spell timers listed via the _Category Spell Timers_ context menu to search for or XML copy the spell timer, respectively.
+* Added left-click and right-click options to the spell timers listed via the _Category Spell Timers_ context menu to search for, or XML copy the spell timer, respectively.
 * Moved the code and help to github.

 ## Editing Triggers